peterbe/django-cache-memoize/README.rst

 ``cache_exceptions``
 ~~~~~~~~~~~~~~~~~~~~

-This is useful if you have a function that can return an exception as valid
+This is useful if you have a function that can raise an exception as valid
 result.
+If the cached function raises any of specified exceptions is the
+exception cached and raised as normal.
+Subsequent cached calls will
+immediately re-raise the exception and the function will not be executed.
+``cache_exceptions`` accepts an Exception or a tuple of Exceptions.

 This option allows you to cache said exceptions like any other result.
 Only exceptions raised from the list of classes provided as cache_exceptions
 are cached, all others are propagated immediately.

 .. code-block:: python

-    from cache_memoize import cache_memoize
+    >>> from cache_memoize import cache_memoize

-    class InvalidParameter(Exception):
+    >>> class InvalidParameter(Exception):
-        pass
+    ...     pass

-    @cache_memoize(1000, cache_exceptions=(InvalidParameter, ))
+    >>> @cache_memoize(1000, cache_exceptions=(InvalidParameter, ))
-    def run_calculations(parameter):
+    ... def run_calculations(parameter):
-        # something something time consuming
+    ...     # something something time consuming
+    ...     raise InvalidParameter

+    >>> run_calculations(1)
+    Traceback (most recent call last):
     ...
-        raise InvalidParameter
+    InvalidParameter

-    run_calculations(1)

     # run_calculations will now raise InvalidParameter immediately
     # without running the expensive calculation
-    run_calculations(1)
+    >>> run_calculations(1)
+    Traceback (most recent call last):
+    ...
+    InvalidParameter

 ``cache_alias``
 ~~~~~~~~~~~~~~~